tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ### Task 7: Verify data migration

+In this task, you will use SSMS to verify the database was successfully migrated to Azure SQL Database.

 1. Open SSMS on the SqlServerDw VM, and connect to your Azure SQL Database.
 In the Connect to Server dialog, enter the following:

     * **Server name**: Enter the server name of your Azure SQL Database